rtamassia/cs2951e/index.md

 We intend for this course to provide a welcoming learning environment for all students.
-We especially welcome diverse ideas and perspectives during class discussions After all, viewing systems in different ways often results in more robust and secure systems in the end.
+We especially welcome diverse ideas and perspectives during class discussions.
+Indeed, viewing systems in different ways often results in more robust and secure systems in the end.
 However, despite our best efforts, we may accidentally slip up, so please feel free to speak to any member of the course staff with any